SanazKaz/Agentic-NTPs/README.md

 # Project Setup Guide

-Welcome to my GitHub for Rotation Project 2: New Target Proposal Generation Using Agentic LLMs.
+Welcome to my GitHub for Rotation Project 2: New Target Proposal (NTP) Generation Using Agentic LLMs.
 Here you'll find a set of projects that work seperately, each providing unique features.

 Reflexion.ipynb: implements langchain's version of Reflexion with PubMed API - this version brings back full text.
 RATT_Embedded_V2: Uses the embedded articles + RAG to generate its answers